 - Growth trends of specific industries: Is your industry growing quickly or slowly?
 What does that mean for your career?
 If you are in school, have you considered jobs that are needed in more than one industry?
 For example, a dietician can work in many different fields, including health care and business.
 A rig service technician is likely to be limited to the energy sector.

 Use labour market trends to keep your career on track

 Let’s say you’ve found your dream job.
 Do you still need to know about labour market trends?
 Yes!
 Know how your employer is doing compared with the competition.
 Follow the news about changes in the economy.
-Keep up to date with labour market trends.
+Keep up to date with workplace trends.
 All of this will help you continue to make effective education and career decisions.